A Phased Array

 We can replace the solid surface of a large dish by a set of small dishes positioned along the parabolic surface as in Figure 2.
 Each small dish brings radio waves to a focus and converts them to electrical signals.
 These signals then travel by cables to the focus of the large dish.
 This replicates the effect of the large single dish.
 The cables simply replicate the path that the reflected radio waves would have taken in Figure 1.

 But there is no reason to send the cables up to the original focus position.
-As long as the lengths of the cables remain the same, they can instead go down to the ground and be collected by electronics there as in Figure 3.
+As long as the lengths of the cables remain the same, they can instead go down to the ground and be collected by electronics there, as in Figure 3.

 There is also no reason to suspend the small dishes above the ground.
 As long as we know where they would have been on the surface of the original large dish, we can put them on the ground and add an appropriate amount of cable to delay the signals as shown in Figure 4.
 The dish that is closest to the original position (the dotted line) will need the most delay.
 Combining the signals collected by the individual dishes with the appropriate delays synthesizes the effect of the large single dish, resulting in a synthesized beam equivalent to that of the large dish.

-In practice, we use one set of cables with separate sets of electronics to change the relative delays between the dishes and synthesize multiple beams.
-The synthesized beams may be steered anywhere on the sky but we usually limit them to an area corresponding to the beam width of an individual dish.
+In practice, we use one set of cables with separate sets of electronics to change the relative delays between the dishes, and thereby synthesize multiple beams.
+The synthesized beams may be steered anywhere on the sky, but we usually limit them to an area corresponding to the beam width of an individual dish.
 (The sensitivity of the synthesized beam decreases dramatically outside of this area.)
 This area is called the field of view (FOV) of the array.
 For the ATA, with 6.1 meter dishes, the FOV at a wavelength of 21 cm is 0.04 radians or 2.5 degrees (five times the angular width of the Moon).